India douses century-old coal fires as Modi seeks output boost

 The burning deposits of Jharia, in Jharkhand state, are particularly prized because they are the only source of top quality steelmaking coal in the country.
 India spends $4 billion a year on importing that grade alone.

-Modi travelled to Jharkhand in February and urged the chief minister to speed up work on putting out the fires and shifting the people living there.
+Modi traveled to Jharkhand in February and urged the chief minister to speed up work on putting out the fires and shifting the people living there.

 “The fact that the prime minister is directly involved shows that the government is very serious about it,” Coal Secretary Anil Swarup said in New Delhi.
 “It’s a huge task but the good news is that we have started moving in the right direction.”